Llamacha/iwslt24_que_esp/README.md

 The output file results.tsv contains the following columns:

-Markup : *Participant: the unique identifier for each team that generated the translations.
+- Participant: the unique identifier for each team that generated the translations.
-         *Condition: the condition under which the translations were generated (constrained or unconstrained).
+- Condition: the condition under which the translations were generated (constrained or unconstrained).
-         *Type: the name of the translation type (primary, contrastive1, or contrastive2).
+- Type: the name of the translation type (primary, contrastive1, or contrastive2).
-         *BLEU: the BLEU score for each set of translations.
+- BLEU: the BLEU score for each set of translations.
-         *chrF: the chrF score for each set of translations.
+- chrF: the chrF score for each set of translations.

 ## License